cardano-scaling/hydra/security/RFP.md

 By order of priority:
 -- pen and paper stuff
-1. Hydra Head v1 Formal Specification is consistent with the original publication
+1. Coordinated Hydra Head V1 specification is consistent with the original publication

 TODO: ask Yun what she thinks about that